SAMK’s new Research Center for Human Functioning focuses on the well-being of employees in Satakunta

 The Research Center studies the functioning of the working population in Satakunta and provides recommendations to address labor supply challenges.
 Maintaining human functioning and strengthening inclusion support the physical, mental, and social capacity of the population to cope with daily activities and integrate into society and working life.

-– A prosperous and skilled workforce is a vital pillar of our society's economic and social sustainability.
+– A prosperous and skilled workforce is a vital pillar of our society’s economic and social sustainability.
 A shrinking workforce will inevitably lead to ever-fiercer competition for a functioning workforce.
-We need to find new ways of helping people stay and function well in working life, says Henna Kyhä, Research Manager and Head of the Research Center.
+We need to find new ways of helping people stay and function well in working life, says Henna Kyhä, Head of Research and Head of the Research Center.

 Three main areas for research have been selected for the center: Nutrition of the Working-age, Mental Health of the Working-age and Work and Education-based Immigration.
 The research center will study the impact of nutrition and mental health on working life and human functioning, while research in Work and Education-based Immigration will ensure that international skills remain in Satakunta.
 The aim is to move towards stronger interdisciplinary research.